jaynwanze/interviewgrade/public/legal/candidate-tos.md

 InterviewGrade allows employers to:

 * view the public areas of your profile (name, headline, skills, location,
-  performance statistics, résumé excerpts you mark as **public**);
+  performance statistics, resume extracts you mark as **public**);
 * contact you through the platform for potential job opportunities.

 We never reveal your private e‑mail address or phone number until you explicitly accept an employer’s outreach.

 ## 3. AI Processing
-To rank candidates and generate personalised feedback we apply machine‑learning algorithms to the data you provide (profile, test results, résumé).
+To rank candidates and generate personalised feedback we utilize OpenAI AND WE  apply machine‑learning algorithms and I to the data you provide (profile, test results, resume).
 By using the service you consent to this automated processing.

 ## 4. Your Responsibilities